Generating 3D printable mesh models of brain arteries

 The last operation that prepares the 3D printable models is the generation of walls with a pre-set thickness.

 In the author’s project, several additional assumptions and constraints were imposed on this step.
-In general, the process boiled down to the following: to cut off the closing fragments from the target vessel (which already had pre-generated connections, described in the previous articles in the series); to generate an iso-surface for such a mesh, which would be equidistant from the initial mesh over the entire volume of the vessel; to prepare the end (functionally, this was to be done by Boolean subtraction of the mesh from the tube representing the connection point) to fit as tightly as possible into the element (the applied ring), which ensured tightness and stable attachment of the element to the target structure.
+In general, the process boiled down to the following steps.
+Firstly, it cut off the closing fragments from the target vessel (it had pre-generated connections, described in the previous articles).
+Secondly, it generated an iso-surface for a mesh, equidistant from the initial mesh over the entire volume of the vessel.
+Thirdly, it prepared the end.
+Functionally, this was to be done by Boolean subtraction of the mesh from the tube representing the connection point.
+We wanted it to fit as tightly as possible into the element (the applied ring).
+That step ensured tightness and stable attachment of the element to the target structure.

-Finally, the surface generated in this way, along with the prepared end for connection to the simulator, had to be connected to the output model.
+Finally, the surface, along with the prepared end for the simulator connection, had to be connected to the output model.

 Generation of Iso-surfaces

-The issue of creating a kind of envelope, that is, a surface equidistant from the pre-set surface in space, even with an analytical description of this surface, does not seem to be a difficult process, but it is highly dependent on the properties of this surface (mesh).
-This surface is not described analytically and may have some kind of anomalies that can significantly affect the process (such as a small distance between each branch of the model).
+Creating a kind of an envelope (a surface equidistant from the pre-set surface in space) doesn’t seem a difficult process.
+Even with an analytical description of this surface.
+However, this step is highly dependent on the properties of this surface (mesh).
+This surface isn’t described analytically and may have anomalies affecting the process (e.g. small distance between branches of the model).

 Automated process

-In addition, the process was to be automated and not alter the original model in order to disturb the physical properties of the model as little as possible.
-To this end, the first step was to create a binary mask with the best possible resolution based on the pre-set surface mesh (within reason due to limited computational capabilities and some time overhead on the whole process).
-With this mask, the Euclidean Distance Transform was determined, or more precisely, the transform applied to the area outside the generated mask.
-Then an iso-surface in the form of a mesh was created, which had a constant, pre-set distance from the initial vessel over the entire volume.
-The surface generated in this way, for example, due to rather low output resolution of the surface, may have had some disturbances, and places where the distance deviated from the assumed one.
+In addition, the process was to be automated and not alter the original model.
+We wanted to disturb the physical properties of the model as little as possible.
+To this end, in the first step we created a binary mask with the best possible resolution.
+A mask based on the pre-set surface mesh (within reason due to limited computational capabilities and time overhead).
+With this mask, we determined the Euclidean Distance Transform [1].
+Or more precisely, the transform applied to the area outside the generated mask.
+Then an iso-surface in the form of a mesh was created.
+It had a constant, pre-set distance from the initial vessel over the entire volume.
+The generated surface may have had some disturbances and places where the distance deviated from the assumed one.
+Why?
+For example, the low output resolution of the surface could cause it.
 To this end, it was tested whether for each vertex of the envelope the original model at a pre-set distance was found.
 If not, the vertices of the envelope were slightly offset along the gradient (the EDT determined).
-After slightly smoothing the resulting mesh (Laplacian smoothing), the distance of the vertices was checked again, and depending on whether the desired accuracy was obtained or not, such an offset was made again.
+After slightly smoothing the resulting mesh (Laplacian smoothing), we checked again the distance of the vertices.
+Depending on whether it obtained the desired accuracy or not, such an offset was made again.

 [IM 3D model with transparent offset]